jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@lambEJ2024-AccuracyGlomerularFiltrationRateEstimationUsingCreatinineCystatinIdentifyingMonitoringModerateChronicKidneyDisease.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "Accuracy of glomerular filtration rate estimation using creatinine and cystatin C for identifying and monitoring moderate chronic kidney disease: the eGFR-C study"
 tags: 👁
-citekey: lambEJ2024-AccuracyGlomerularFiltrationRateEstimationUsingCreatinineCystatinIdentifyingMonitoringModerateChronicKidneyDisease
+citekey: "lambEJ2024-AccuracyGlomerularFiltrationRateEstimationUsingCreatinineCystatinIdentifyingMonitoringModerateChronicKidneyDisease"
-imported: 2025-01-31 06:52
+imported: 2025-02-18 06:25
 ---

 # Accuracy of glomerular filtration rate estimation using creatinine and cystatin C for identifying and monitoring moderate chronic kidney disease: the eGFR-C study